THAANURK/thaanurk.github.io/index.md

 ```

-For more details see [BCARD-AR](https://github.com/THAANURK/BCardAr).
+Clone the repo for more details [BCARD-AR](https://github.com/THAANURK/BCardAr).

 ### Data scrapping